canyilmaz9/javapath/README.md

 ## PrimeNumberBetween1And100
 Write a program in Java that prints prime numbers between 1 and 100 on the screen.

+## PrimeNumberWithRecursive
+Write a program in Java language that finds out whether the number received from the user is a "Prime" number, using the "Recursive" method.

 ## ProgramToCalculateExponents
 Create a program in Java that calculates exponents with the values entered by the user using the "For Loop".